DOJ outlines slew of Strzok 'security violations,' says wife learned of affair through unsecured phone

 "Your wife left me a vm [voicemail].
 Am I supposed to respond?
 She thinks we're having an affair.
 Should I call and correct her understanding?
 Leave this to you to address?"
 Page responded.

-GOHMERT UNLOADS ON ‘SMIRKING’ STRZOK: ‘HOW MANY TIMES DID YOU LOOK SO INNOCENT INTO YOUR WIFE’S EYES AND LIE TO HER?’
+Strzok then wrote, "I don't know.
+I said we were [] close friends and nothing more.
+She knows I sent you flowers, I said you were having a tough week."

-OPR claimed that Strzoks' wife had access to his "devices" and found a hotel room "ostensibly used" during a romantic encounter.
-The wife also allegedly threatened to send Page's husband photographs from his phone.
+Strzok's wife allegedly threatened to send Page's husband some of the photographs from Strzok's phone.

-OPR and the DOJ also included a slew of Strzok and Page's anti-Trump text messages, which came as Strzok was overseeing the Clinton email investigation.
+OPR and the DOJ also included a slew of Strzok and Page's anti-Trump text messages, which Strzok sent as he was overseeing the 2016 Clinton email investigation.

 An after-hours email sent to Aitan Goelman, a partner with Zuckerman Spaeder LLP and one of Strzok’s lawyers, was not immediately returned.